Discover The Catlins

 Check out more food spots in the Catlins here.

 We offer comfortable, quality accommodation in our home and garden surrounded by the land that has been farmed (sheep, cattle, and deer) by the Burgess family for more than 100 years.
 Alan enjoys taking guests on a farm trip and has…

 Whether you are travelling as a group, a family or a couple there are a number of accommodation options through the region.
 Many are holiday homes or small B&B’s that overlook the stunning bays in the region.

-Although the environment is wild, this doesn’t mean guests have to rough it, Mohua Park offers warm hospitality and high end self contained eco cottages that tuck in to the hillside over looking lush farmland.
+Although the environment is wild, this doesn’t mean guests have to rough it, Mohua Park offers warm hospitality and high-end self-contained eco cottages that tuck into the hillside over looking lush farmland.
 Even the new Beresford Heights offers something different, perched high on a hill with your chauffeur at the helm of an ATV escorting you over farmland to the remote getaway.
 Or watch the sunrise from Pūrākaunui Bay at the Campsite.

 Check out more places to stay in the Catlins here.